 Competitive audit for an overview

 A complete examination of competitor products to figure out the current features of their product or service possess.
-The objective is to determine what works out for the competitor within the same industry, to design strategies that work best attaining a competitive edge.
+The objective is to determine what works out for the competitor within the same industry and to design strategies that work best to attain a competitive edge.

 Cultural probes to encourage ideas

 Using this method allows UX Designers to come up with fresh ideas.
 It serves as a medium to collect data about the thoughts, lives, and values of the users.
-Researchers can collect valuable insights into that can assist in recognising problem statements.
+Researchers can collect valuable insights that can assist in recognizing problem statements.

 Interviews to understand the accuracy

 Interviews are mostly conversations UX designers have with their the people around them: aides, peers, chiefs, or users.
 These interviews allow the UX designer to develop a product or service based on their needs by outlining key performance indicators (KPIs).

 Heuristic Evaluation is a comprehensive analysis of the product or service, focusing on the best and worst practices of design.
 It helps UX designers to envision a better version of the product when it comes to usability, accessibility, and effectiveness.